j-sieben/ADC/DOC/how_it_works.md

 The basic principle is already known as a [Decision Table](https://en.wikipedia.org/wiki/Decision_table) pattern.
 But ADC is not an implementation of that pattern in PL/SQL or SQL but lends some basic ideas of this pattern to allow for a meta data driven approach to controling complex state on an APEX page.

+I like to describe an APEX application page that is controlled by ADC a *Dynamic Page* as opposed to a normal APEX page that is static by design.
+On a dynamic page *use cases* can be defined with a somewhat special meaning: They represent an action the application user performs to achieve a change of the page status.
-To achive this, ADC introduces the concept of *Rule Groups* which collect as many *Rules* as you like in an ordered fashion.
-Each rule on the other hand is composed of a condition, written in SQL syntax (as if it were part of a `where`-clause) and a collection of *Actions*.
-These actions get executed in the order that is defined within the rule.
+Each use case in this regard is composed of a technical condition, written in SQL syntax (as if it were part of a `where`-clause) to describe, when a given use case has been requested.
+If a specific use case has been detected all *actions* defined for that use case get executed.
 Each action on the other hand has a PL/SQL- and JavaScript branch allowing for simultaneous execution of server side and client side code with one action.

-To make it easier for a developer to create actions, an action is a reference to an *Action Type* that defines the actions to take.
+ADC ships with a list of predefined action types you can choose from, but it's also simple to add your own action types, extending the functionality of ADC.

 ## Example